bakwc/mysql_ch_replicator/README.md

 - `exclude_databases` - databases to __exclude__, string or list, eg `'table1*'` or `['table2', 'table3*']`.
 If same database matches `databases` and `exclude_databases`, exclude has higher priority.
 - `exclude_tables` - databases to __exclude__, string or list.
 If same table matches `tables` and `exclude_tables`, exclude has higher priority.
 - `log_level` - log level, default is `info`, you can set to `debug` to get maximum information (allowed values are `debug`, `info`, `warning`, `error`, `critical`)
+- `optimize_interval` - interval (seconds) between automatic `OPTIMIZE table FINAL` calls.
+Default 86400 (1 day).
+This is required to perform all merges guaranteed and avoid increasing of used storage and decreasing performance.

 Few more tables / dbs examples: